-- FAO forest product statistics (FAOSTAT) for the period 1961-2020, that cover data on production, import and export of roundwood, sawnwood, wood panels and paper/paperboard as well as recovered fiber pulp; recovered fiber pulp is not recorded any more after 2018. - National statistics: sawmill statistics (production of sawnwood), surveys of the wood processing industries (production of wood panels), felling statistics (production of roundwood), foreign trade statistics (share of industrial roundwood and wood products).
+- FAO forest product statistics (FAOSTAT) for the period 1961-2020, that cover data on production, import and export of roundwood, sawnwood, wood panels and paper/paperboard as well as recovered fiber pulp; recovered fiber pulp is not recorded any more after 2018. - FAO Foreign trade statistics (share of industrial roundwood and wood products) for the years 2021-2022. - National statistics 2021-2022: sawmill statistics (production of sawnwood including the share of imported roundwood), surveys of the wood processing industries (production of wood panels including the share of imported wood biomass).